lucasmazo32/twitter-redesign/README.md

 Instal gems with:

 ```
    bundle install
 ```

+In case it is required, run `bundle update`.

-Setup database with:
+Setup development and test database with:

 ```
+   rails db:drop
    rails db:create
    rails db:migrate
+   rails db:migrate RAILS_ENV=test
+   rails db:seed
+   rails db:seed RAILS_ENV=test
 ```

+> Following the last steps are very important for setting up the database for the development environment as well as the test environment.

 ### Usage